The

 Sounds positively

-patriotic but this excerpt is from Captain Charles Johnson’s 1724
+patriotic doesn't it?
+Except this is from Captain Charles Johnson’s 1724

 book, 'A General History of the Pyrates' and was about the pirate colony